 The Commission was launched on 11 October 2011, with the support of the Welsh Government and the three opposition parties in the National Assembly for Wales.
 It was asked to consider how the scope of devolution might be changed to better serve the people of Wales.

-The Welsh Government published its response to this report, ‘Devolution, Democracy and Delivery: powers to achieve our aspirations for Wales’ on 1 July 2014.
-In this, it set out its case for broader powers on the reserved model.
+The Commission published its second report entitled “Devolution, Democracy and Delivery: powers to achieve our aspirations for Wales’ in March 2014 which made 61 recommendations.
+The Welsh Government published its response on 1st July 2014 in which it set out its case for broader powers on the reserved model.

 The UK's coalition Government set out a series of proposals in response to the Commission's second report.
 This is known as the St David’s Day process.
 They included adopting a reserved powers model of devolution in Wales, the devolution of more powers to Wales and a commitment relating to maintaining funding for Wales above a certain level (funding floor).